isb-cgc/readthedocs/docs/source/sections/webapp/Variable-Favorites.rst

 Using the provided list of filters on the left hand side, you can select the attributes and features that you are interested in.

-By clicking on a feature, the field will expand and provide you with additional filtering options in the Data Types section.
+By clicking on a program, the field will expand and provide you with additional filtering options in the Data Types section.
 For example, when to select the TCGA tab you see a common filters section.
-You can select filters that are most recently used by others.
-If you select the Gender filter, this will cause the filter(s) to appear in the Selected Filter panel panel and visualizations on the page will be updated to reflect that the current variable favorites list that has been filtered by clinical feature.
+The common filters section is shared across programs, so if the common filter is selected in one program it will be selected for all programs.

 Variable Favorites Filter